cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

     npm test
 ```

-Note how the container is inserted in `--network checkers-net` too, so as to benefit from the automatic name resolution.
+Note how the container is also inserted in `--network checkers-net`, so as to benefit from the automatic name resolution.

 </CodeGroupItem>